_ [Contents]

 Back when I was a junior in college I designed a hand-held electronic “Auto Race” game, as a consultant for Mattel.
 Then they came back and asked me to design a follow-on, namely a “Football” game.

 They provided a detailed specification.
 The Football game had to use exactly the same hardware as the Auto Race game (to minimize production costs).
-The sofware had to fit into the same amount of memory.
-They specified that it would beep three times when certain game events occured, and beep two times when other game events occurred.
+The software had to fit into the same amount of memory.
+They specified that it would beep three times when certain game events occurred, and beep two times when other game events occurred.
 They even specified the pitch and the duration of the beeps.
 And many, many other details.

 They forgot to specify that the game was supposed to be fun.